 In Shared accommodation, you'll have a wash basin in your room and share other bathroom facilities with your flat.
 All shared bathrooms are individually lockable and cleaned Monday to Friday by our cleaning team.
 Toilet roll is provided for you.

 In Ensuite accommodation, you'll have your own toilet, wash basin and shower in your room.
 You’ll be responsible for keeping your ensuite clean, but our cleaners will perform a deep clean, usually once a term.
 You'll need to buy your own toilet roll.

 About half of our campus accommodation is ensuite, and the rest has shared bathrooms.
-When applying for accommodation, at least one of your choices must be a shared bathroom.
+When applying for accommodation, at least three out of seven of your choices must be a shared bathroom.

 - Pros: Your own private bathroom

 - Cons: Cost more, cleaned less, toilet roll not included

 Ensuite rooms come with your own private bathroom facilities for you to use within your room.
 In most cases this will be in the form of a wet-room, while some Band 4 accommodation will have a separate shower tray with a sliding door/splash guard instead.

 You’ll have to pay a little extra for an ensuite room (about £15 per week).
 You’ll also need to make sure you keep it clean and buy your own toilet roll, so remember to factor this into your budget.
 Our cleaning team will visit to perform a deep clean once in a while (about once per term) and you’ll have to make sure your stuff is taken out for them to do so.

 Ensuite rooms are often the most popular, because many students are unsure about sharing bathroom facilities when moving somewhere new.
 This does mean that they tend to be oversubscribed, so we can’t guarantee you’ll get one.